theanine3D/mat-batch-tools/README.md

 3. Click the "Install..." button and browse to mat_batch_tools.py, select it, and press "Install Add-on"

 ## Notes
-Not every function in this addon is undoable.
+- Not every function in this addon is undoable.
 Keep a backup copy of your blend file just in case you need to restore something.
+- The addon was coded for Blender 3.4, but you may be able to run it in older versions, at least as far back as 3.0 or so.
+Try modifying the "version" code at the top of the py file to force it to run on older versions.

 ## Previews:
 #### The interface - found in the Material Properties tab